 Google Drive tip #5: Import text from images or PDFs into Google docs

-You have a screenshot or a PDF that you want to extract text from or edit, simply open that in Google docs and Google will import all the text as if was freshly typed all in the document file.
+If you have a screenshot or a PDF that you want to extract text from or edit, open that in Google docs and Google will import all the text as if was freshly typed in the document file.

-Simply right-click on the image/PDF & open with Google Docs.
+Simply right-click on the image/PDF & open it with Google Docs.

 This is the text that got imported from the image I had saved in the drive.

 Now you can be lazy not to type the whole thing in the image or edit the PDF 😉

 I do this often.
 We’re bombarded with notifications when connected to the internet.
 I turn off the internet to work peacefully.

 Enabling offline sync helps me save my work offline and whenever I’m connected to the internet next, all the work is synced across all my devices.
 I can be on a plane or traveling with a poor internet connection & still be carefree about not losing my work on the fly.